 I enjoy bringing subjects to life with bold use of colour and have developed my own distinctive style using acrylic paint on board, painting landscapes, wildlife and world events, occasionally including humour with a social commentary.

 I especially enjoy producing work that provokes a response from the viewer, often experimenting using contrasting colours.
 I aim to inspire the viewer to connect emotionally and question the status quo.

 I admire the work of all artists, with a particular interest in the era of Pop Art and the work of Andy Warhol, with a focus on his experimental use of colour and mass produced images based on popular culture and icons of his time.
 Warhol worked across a wide range of media—painting, photography, drawing, and sculpture.

-Most of my work that is not celebrity based, is for sale, ranging in price from £150 – £250 unframed, including postage to the UK.
+Most of my work that is not celebrity based is for sale, ranging in price from £150 – £250 unframed, including postage to the UK.
 Please email me for details and price.
-The painting on the left, the Beatles statue in Liverpool by the Albert Dock, is currently for sale at the Aintree University Hospital for £225.
-I have an E Bay account under @apolloartefacts where some of my paintings are for sale.
+The painting on the left, the Beatles statue in Liverpool by the Albert Dock, which was on permanent loan with the Aintree University Hospital is now sold.
+See my eBay account where some of my paintings are for sale.
 My positive feedback includes

 ” Great painting ” “Superb ” and “Beautiful “